mutativejs/travels/README.md

 ## Motivation

 `travels` is a small and high-performance library for implementing undo/redo functionality.
+It's built on [Mutative](https://github.com/unadlib/mutative) to leverage two key performance advantages:

+1. **Efficient History Storage with JSON Patches**: Instead of storing full state snapshots for each history entry, `travels` uses [JSON Patch](https://jsonpatch.com/) (RFC 6902) to store only the differences between states.
+This dramatically reduces memory usage, especially for large state objects with small changes.
+For example, changing a single field in a 1MB object only stores a few bytes in history.

+2. **High-Performance Immutable Updates**: Mutative is [10x faster than Immer](https://mutative.js.org/docs/getting-started/performance) and provides a mutation-based API for updating immutable data structures.
+This means you can write natural, mutable-style code (`draft.count++`) while maintaining immutability guarantees, with minimal performance overhead.

-It's built on [Mutative](https://github.com/unadlib/mutative) to support mutation-based updates for immutable data.
-It's designed to be framework-agnostic and can be integrated with React, Vue, Zustand, MobX, Pinia, and other state management libraries.
+`travels` is designed to be framework-agnostic and can be integrated with React, Vue, Zustand, MobX, Pinia, and other libraries.
 It's suitable for building time travel features in any JavaScript application.

 ## Features